HalkowichJasperSA/labs/errors1/README.md

 The second type of error is a bit trickier to solve.
 A *logic error* happens when the program works, but not as you expected.
 Rather than just type something the computer doesn't understand, you've told it to do something - just not what you *thought* you told it!

 Click on `p4.py`.
 The purpose of this program is to find the product of a list of numbers.
-It loops through the list and multiplies each number.
+It asks for 5 numbers, then loops through the list and multiplies each number.
 Go ahead and run it to see the results.

-Wait a minute! `4 * 9 * 3 * 7` is not `0`.
+Wait a minute!
+Did you get `0`?
 What's going on?
 Try and think about it before clicking the hint.

 {% spoiler "Hint" %}

 The code loops through the list of numbers, multiplying each time, but since `product` starts out as `0`, the result is `0 * 4 * 9 * 3 * 7`.

-Oops! `product` should be `1`...
+Oops!
+What should `product` be?

 {% endspoiler %}